 With the world going mad for railways, the train fast become the royal family’s ‘favourite way to travel’ – according to Channel 5’s Secrets of the Royal Train – allowing them to quickly, discreetly and luxuriously travel across the country.
 To this day the train is used by the Queen, but has also been used by the Duke and Duchess of Cambridge, along with Prince Charles and the Duchess of Cornwall.

 Shortly after her marriage to Prince Harry in 2018, Meghan, Duchess of Sussex, also took a ride on the train with the Queen to a day of engagements in Cheshire.
-The train is usually only used by the Queen, Prince Philip, Prince Charles and the Duchess of Cornwall.
+The train is usually only used by the Queen, the late Prince Philip, Prince Charles and the Duchess of Cornwall.